Jung Seol-bin: Style of play

-Jung played as a striker and was known for her goalscoring ability.
-She gained attention for her powerfull knuckleball, which she practiced after watching videos of Cristiano Ronaldo and demonstrated in a match at the 2014 Asian Games.
+Jung played as a striker and was known for her power, agility, and goalscoring ability.
+She gained attention for her powerful knuckleball, which she practiced after watching videos of Cristiano Ronaldo and demonstrated in a match at the 2014 Asian Games.
+She has been referred to as the 'North Korea killer' for scoring against the country on two separate occasions, in 2014 and 2016.